deakzsolt/dbot/readme.md

 # Trading bot - TODO

-1. high and low are for 24h so it can't be used in calculations
+1. high and low are for 24h so it can't be used in calculations - done
-2. Check TimeWarp import option into the database
+2. Check TimeWarp import option into the database - done
 3. Create own Parabolic SAR indicator
-4. Test php precision for better calculation (especially for EMA)
+4. Test php precision for better calculation (especially for EMA) - done tested on SAR (add in php.ini ```trader.real_precision = 9```)